 During fiscal 2018, we purchased an additional 3.7% economic interest for \$1,144, resulting in a 53.69% equity interest as of June 30, 2018.
 In addition, we will acquire the remaining equity interest in Printi through a reciprocal put and call structure, exercisable from March 31, 2021 through a mandatory redemption date of July 31, 2023.
 As the remaining equity interests are mandatorily redeemable by all parties no later than a specified future date, the noncontrolling interest is within the scope of ASC 480 - "Distinguishing Liabilities from Equity" and is required to be presented as a liability on our consolidated balance sheet.
 As of June 30, 2018 and 2017, we adjusted the liability to fair value of \$4,366 and \$3,357, respectively, using an option pricing model.
-The offsetting adjustments were recognized within interest expense, net during the year ended June 30, 2018 and additional paid in capital during the year ended June 30, 2017.
+The offsetting adjustments were recognized within interest expense, net during the year ended June 30, 2017.
 During the year ended June 30, 2018, we recognized \$2,153 within interest expense, net.
 We will continue to adjust the liability to its estimated redemption value each reporting period and recognize any changes within interest expense, net in our consolidated statement of operations.